.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Car rental agencies are located at both airports.
 Reservations are suggested, especially during the busy summer months.
 Most of the airport car rental services have branches in the cities as well.
 Please note that most available automobiles have manual, rather than automatic, transmissions.

-How do I get there by train or ship?
+How do I get there by train, ship or bus?

 By ship, your port of arrival will depend on where you're coming from.
 Most ships from Naples arrive at Palermo (it's about 11 hours by overnight ferry and 4 hours by hydrofoil), while most ships from Malta arrive at Catania.
-Though they are hardly tourist sights, Sicily's ports are conveniently located near urban centers.
+Though they are hardly tourist sights, Sicily's main ports (where the cruise ships also dock) are conveniently located near urban centers.
+Our links page indicates ship and hydrofoil services.

 Once you arrive in larger cities, we suggest that you purchase a detailed city map, available from most newsstands.
 Various local bus routes depart from the train stations (local buses are orange), but as these are indicated by street, you'll have to know precisely where you want to go if you wish to arrive (at your hotel or anywhere else) without a lot of unnecessary hassle.